 CURRENT LAW: State chartered credit unions may invest their capital, deposits, undivided profits, and reserve funds only in ways specified in G.S.
 54-109.82 and G.S.
-147.69.1 (investments allowed by the State Treasurer).
+147-69.1 (investments allowed by the State Treasurer).

-BILL ANALYSIS: Section 4 of the bill would allow the funds to also be invested in higher education bonds under G.S.
-116D-2 if those bonds pledge the faith, credit and taxing power of the State for the payment of the principal of and interest on bonds and notes.
-Credit unions are already listed as eligible investors under G.S.
-116D-2.
+BILL ANALYSIS: Section 4 of the act allows the funds to also be invested in higher education bonds under G.S.
+116D-2 if those bonds pledge the faith, credit and taxing power of the State for the payment